 ARCHITECT ELEMENT Tags

-ELEMENT layers are applied to the next nested group — they can be thought of as nouns, whereas the other layers are more like adjectives.
+ELEMENT tags are applied to groups and components — they can be thought of as nouns, whereas the other tags are more like adjectives.
 Elements are the pieces of a building that complete your design.
-ELEMENTS are second in line for nesting.
-Listed are the ELEMENT layers.
+Listed are the ELEMENT tags.

 ELEMENT_Background

-The Background layer is applied to the nested group that holds all sketches, field measurements, and CAD imports for drawing on top of.
-These entities can be imported images, separate groups on Layer0, or loose geometry.
+The Background tag is applied to groups that holds sketches, field measurements, and CAD imports for drawing on top of.
+These entities can be imported images, separate groups on Layer0/Untagged, or loose geometry.
 Anything that drives your design is a background.

 ELEMENT_Barriers

-The Barriers layer is applied to the nested group that holds anything that is not necessarily a wall but that gets in the way.
-Th ink retaining walls, fences, planters, and railings, both interior and exterior.
+The Barriers tag is applied to the nested group that holds anything that is not necessarily a wall but that gets in the way.
+Think retaining walls, fences, planters, and railings, both interior and exterior.
 These objects are best represented using a three-dimensional (3D) object for perspective views and two-dimensional (2D) graphics for plan views.

 ELEMENT_Beams

-The Beams layer is applied to the group that holds components that represent the beams that hold up your design.
+The Beams tag is applied to the groups and components that represent the beams that hold up your design.
 Beams can be wood, steel, concrete—anything structural.
 These objects are best represented using a 3D object for perspective views and 2D graphics for plan views.

 ELEMENT_Ceiling Equipment

-The Ceiling Equipment layer is applied to the nested group that holds objects that are attached to the ceiling.
+The Ceiling Equipment tag is applied to the objects that are attached to the ceiling.
 For instance, fans, HVAC ducts, and sprinklers.
 These objects are best represented using a 3D object for perspective views and 2D graphics for plan views.

 ELEMENT_Ceilings

-The Ceilings layer is applied to the nested group that holds all edges and surfaces that represent ceilings.
+The Ceilings layer is applied to the groups that holds all edges and surfaces that represent ceilings.
 Ceilings are built down from the floor group in the level above.
 Even though a soffit technically has a vertical wall, it still belongs in the ceilings layer.

 ELEMENT_Columns

-The Columns layer is applied to the group that holds components that represent the columns that hold up your design—usually steel, concrete, or wood posts—sometimes exposed, sometimes buried in a wall.
+The Columns tag is applied to groups and components that represent the columns that hold up your design—usually steel, concrete, or wood posts—sometimes exposed, sometimes buried in a wall.
 These objects are best represented using a 3D object for perspective views and 2D graphics for plan views.

-The Context layer is applied to the nested group that holds all models of surrounding buildings that are worth noting.
-Th is could be detailed buildings to play off of in design or even rough block buildings to describe a cityscape.
-These buildings are made by geo-modeling techniques, downloaded from the 3D Warehouse or from FormFonts.
+The Buildings tag is applied to models of surrounding buildings that are worth noting.
+This could be detailed buildings to play off of in design or even rough block buildings to describe a cityscape.
+These buildings are often made by geo-modeling techniques, downloaded from the 3D Warehouse or from FormFonts.
+This tag was changed from ELEMENT_Context to ELEMENT_Buildings to allow for a LOCATION_Context.
+This means you can have more detailed context models as well as simpler buildings within your site.

 ELEMENT_Decorative Objects

-The Decorative Objects layer is applied to the nested group that holds any object that breathes life into a scene.
+The Decorative Objects tag is applied to any object that breathes life into a scene.
 These objects will show up in perspective views and on the RENDER and VR scene tabs, but typically not in plan, section, and elevation.
 For instance, magazines on a coffee table, candles on the dining room table, or a bottle of wine in the kitchen.
 Because decorative objects are not used in plans, they do not need a 2D graphic and 3D object.

 ELEMENT_Doors

-The Doors layer is applied to the nested group that holds objects representing doors.
+The Doors tag is applied objects representing doors.
 Doors must be represented by a 2D graphic and 3D object in order to render properly in plan.

 ELEMENT_Entourage

-The Entourage layer is applied to the nested group that holds objects representing people, animals, and action in general that bring life to a scene.
+The Entourage tag is applied to objects representing people, animals, and action in general that bring life to a scene.
 This is different from decorative objects because you often want the people turned off in SketchUp but still render decorative objects in your rendering program.

 ELEMENT_Equipment